-- The exemption from the insurance premium tax for educational and scientific institution life insurance ( section 1 of the bill);
+- The exemption from the insurance premium tax for educational and scientific institution life insurance;

-- The alternative minimum income tax based on annual gross receipts from sales in or into the state ( sections 2 and 4 );
+- The alternative minimum income tax based on annual gross receipts from sales in or into the state;

-- The income tax credit for investment in technologies for recycling plastics ( section 3 );
+- The income tax credit for investment in technologies for recycling plastics;

-- The income tax credit for crop or livestock contributions to a charitable organization ( section 4 );
+- The income tax credit for crop or livestock contributions to a charitable organization;

-- The income tax deduction for income or gain for a C corporation that was taxed prior to 1965, to the extent it is included in current taxable income ( section 5 );
+- The income tax deduction for income or gain for a C corporation that was taxed prior to 1965, to the extent it is included in current taxable income;

-- Income tax credits for qualifying investments ( sections 6 and 7 );
+- Income tax credits for qualifying investments; and

-- The sales and use tax exemption for the transfer of complimentary promotional materials to an out-of-state vendee ( section 8 ); and
+- The sales and use tax exemption for the transfer of complimentary promotional materials to an out-of-state vendee.

-- The requirement that a portion of a state-employed chaplain's salary is designated as a rental allowance, thereby making it exempt from federal income tax.
+The act also repeals the requirement that a specific amount of a state-employed chaplain's salary must be designated as a rental allowance, thereby making it exempt from federal income tax.